 Examples of extraterritorial jurisdiction in this context are the prosecution of Singaporeans who attempt to bribe foreign officials.
 Such actions can lead to charges under the PCA, emphasising Singapore’s commitment to maintaining integrity in international business dealings.

-The Act not only criminalises the act of bribery itself but also includes provisions for the abetment of bribery, meaning that individuals who facilitate or encourage corrupt activities can also be prosecuted.
+The Act not only criminalises bribery itself but also covers the abetment of bribery, meaning that individuals who facilitate or encourage corrupt activities can also be prosecuted.

-Additionally, Singapore is a member of international anti-corruption conventions, such as the United Nations Convention against Corruption (UNCAC), which obliges member states to implement measures to prevent and combat corruption.
-This international collaboration further strengthens Singapore’s legislative framework, addressing corrupt practices comprehensively.
+Additionally, Singapore is a party to international anti-corruption conventions, including the United Nations Convention against Corruption (UNCAC), which requires member states to implement measures to prevent and combat corruption.
+This international collaboration further strengthens Singapore’s legislative framework and comprehensively addresses corrupt practices.

 Cybersecurity Threats To Singapore